 What is a necklace pod?
 Native to coastal areas of South Florida, South America and the Caribbean, yellow necklace pod (Sophora tomentosa) is a handsome flowering plant that displays showy clusters of droopy, yellow blossoms in autumn and sporadically throughout the year.
 The blooms are located between the seeds, which gives the plant a necklace-like appearance.
 Let’s learn more about this interesting plant.

 Necklace Pod Plant Information

-Necklace pod shrub is a medium-size shrub that reaches heights and widths of 8 to 10 feet.
+Necklace pod shrub is a medium-size shrub that reaches heights and widths of 8 to 10 feet (2.4 to 3 m.).
 The beauty of the blooms is enhanced by the velvety, silvery-green foliage.
 Yellow necklace pod is a spectacular focal point, but is also well suited for borders, mass plantings or butterfly gardens.
 Yellow necklace pod is highly attractive to bees, butterflies and hummingbirds.

 How Can You Grow Necklace Pod Plants?

 By this time, you may be wondering, where exactly can you grow necklace pod plants?
 The answer is in the warm climate of USDA plant hardiness zone 9b through 11.
 Necklace pod shrubs won’t tolerate temperatures below 25 degrees F. (-3 C.).

 Yellow necklace pod is easy to grow and adapts to salty sea air and sandy soil.
 However, the plant performs best if you improve the soil by digging in a few shovelfuls of organic matter such as compost or manure.

 Water necklace pod shrub often enough to keep the soil slightly moist during the first 12 to 18 months; thereafter, the plant is highly drought tolerant and performs best in dry soil.
 However, the tree appreciates an occasional watering during extended periods of hot, dry weather.